Master of Laws International Human Rights Law

 If you wish to apply for LLM International Human Rights Law, please apply through the LLM Masters of Law course page.

-Ethics and human rights are always hot topics, both domestically and internationally.
+Human rights are always hot topics, both domestically and internationally.
 The LLM International Human Rights Law will enable you to explore a wide range of subjects in this area, examine the latest developments and critically analyse the arguments on all sides of the debates.
-The two compulsory modules – International Human Rights Law and Medical Law and Ethics – will offer you a firm foundation for human rights specialisation, particularly with an ethical and medical law perspective.
+The two compulsory modules – International Human Rights Law and International Humanitarian Law - will offer you a firm foundation for human rights specialisation.
 Practical work and case studies underpin solid theoretical teaching, equipping you with everything you need to work in this dynamic and challenging area of international law.

-In the International Human Rights Law module you will gain a critical understanding of human rights law from a comparative and cross-cultural perspective.
+In the International Human Rights Law module, you will gain a critical understanding of human rights law from a comparative and cross-cultural perspective.
 The module also includes examination of theoretical and philosophical discussions on human rights, international and regional systems of human rights protection and the effectiveness of the United Nations system, and a focus on civil, political, social, economic and cultural rights.

 Why choose this course?